 IP & Domain Blocklists (DNSBLs) are very effective at filtering malicious emails.
 However, they do have one big limitation: How do you block an email sent from a compromised account at Gmail, Hotmail or any other large email service provider (ESP)?

 You can’t block all email from these ESPs.
 But, by creating a hash of a compromised email account, emails from the hacked account can be blocked, while protecting the privacy of its owner.
-Additionally, this approach can be expanded to cover other areas of concern.
+Additionally, this approach can be expanded to cover other areas of concern that can’t be blocked based on IPs or domains.

 What’s a Hash Blocklist?

-In simple terms, a Hash Blocklist (HBL) is a list of cryptographic hashes derived from malicious content.
+In simple terms, a Hash Blocklist (HBL) is a list of cryptographic hashes derived from suspected malicious content.
 Spamhaus’ HBL has been designed to be extendable i.e., subsets of the list can detail different areas of malicious content.
-Compromised email addresses, cryptowallets and malware files are all included in Spamhaus’ HBL.
+Compromised email addresses, cryptowallets, malware files and malicious URLs are all included in Spamhaus’ HBL.

 Users have seen >30% of spam messages being caught by this blocklist alone – with one customer confirming it detected 873 mails with Bitcoin fraud in less than 2 weeks!
 When applied correctly during the post-data phase, it can be a powerful asset to protect your mail stream – so let’s take a look at how it works in more detail.